 The Charity Commission & Small Charities Coalition recommends as a minimum a charity should have no less than 3 trustees and no more than 10 as a maximum.
 At Rampton we have 7 cllrs and 2 co-opted trustees fitting into this recommended amount.

-The charity had in 2018-19 an income of approximately £1300 from land rent and quarterly dividend payments from the charity's investment fund.
+The charity has approximate income of £1300 from land rent and quarterly dividend payments from the charity's investment fund.

 Internal Audit Report